Beloved Soda Flavors That Disappeared from Shelves

 ©Image Credit: Reddit / MartinLutherCreamJr

-In 2002, Dr Pepper broke its 117-year flavor silence with Red Fusion.
-This cherry-forward (some say it had a hint of berry and vanilla as well) twist on the classic was the brand’s first new flavor in over a century.
+In 2002, Dr Pepper broke its 117-year silence on flavor with the introduction of Red Fusion.
+This cherry-forward twist on the classic—with some fans also detecting hints of berry and vanilla—was the brand’s first new flavor in over a century.

-Sadly, it didn’t quite hit the spot for Dr Pepper purists and faded away after just two years — Sales initially spiked but plummeted within 18 months, prompting its removal.
+Unfortunately, it didn’t quite hit the spot for Dr Pepper purists and faded away after just two years.
+Sales initially spiked but plummeted within 18 months, prompting its removal.

 Crystal Pepsi (1992–1994)